OzgenKoklu/EndlessRunner_Unity/README.md

 More info in VeloGames-task-2-tr.pdf in the root folder.

-Zip for 24th of February PC Built can be found in GameBuilds folder.
+Zip for the newest PC Built can be found in GameBuilds folder.
 WASD for controls.
+Old builds can be found in older commits.

 ----------